ciker/Mixer.Net/README.md

 - Beam.Net.Interactive (not released)

 ## Documentation
 There is not currently any documentation for Beam.Net.
-If you have any questions or want status updates about the library, please join the [Beam.Net Discord Guild](https://discord.gg/YrpHqEX).
+If you have any questions or want status updates about the library, please join my [Discord Guild](https://discord.gg/B4BwQ8r).

 ## Compiling
 To compile Beam.Net yourself, you will need either of the following: